Macedonian Ruins

 I lifted my eyes and looked, and behold, there was a certain man dressed in linen, whose waist was girded with a belt of pure gold of Uphaz.
 His body also was like beryl, his face had the appearance of lightning, his eyes were like flaming torches, his arms and feet like the gleam of polished bronze, and the sound of his words like the sound of a tumult.
 (Daniel 10:5-6)

 This messenger told Daniel that he was sent the moment he first prayed, but was delayed on route for twenty-one days by “the prince of the kingdom of Persia.”
-Finally, the “chief prince Michael,” was dispatched to help.
+Finally, the “Chief Prince Michael,” was dispatched to help.

 This meddlesome Persian prince could not have withstood this angel if it had been a demon, but it could have been one of the rulers, principalities, or heavenly beings that Paul mentions.
 Was Daniel’s tenacity an example to us of the persistence we require in prayer?
-I believe it is, at least until we get the reputation of one who knows and asserts the authority we have in Christ, as sons of God.
+I believe it is, at least until we get the reputation of one who knows and asserts the authority we have in Christ as sons of God.

 "Son of God" is a title given only to those directly created by God's hand.
-This list includes, Adam, Eve, the archangels, angels, all manner of celestial beings including Satan, the fallen angels,2 Jesus... and those who by God's own hand are new creations in Christ Jesus.
+This list includes Adam, Eve, the archangels, angels, all manner of celestial beings including Satan, the fallen angels,2 Jesus... and those who by God's hand are new creations in Christ Jesus.
 If the position at the right hand of the Most High is the highest position after the Father, and if Jesus is solidly in that seat and if we are in Him and everything else is under his feet, where is everyone else?
-Where then are, "the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms"?
+Where then are "the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms"?

 If our prayers, and specifically the answers to these prayers, can be affected by events in the heavenly realms, it behooves us to know more about that realm.